wjbmattingly/weaviate-vulgate/README.md

 ## Dataset

 The Vulgate version used is the Clementine version available from [The Clementine Text Project](https://vulsearch.sourceforge.net/).
 This was cleaned and structured into a CSV file.
 I would like to thank Marjorie Burghart for drawing this dataset to my attention.
+This dataset is licensed by the project as GPLv2.

 ## Setup